icehuhu/Hangman/README.md

 * The program used 'unirest' package to make HTTP Connect more convinient.

 # 3.Preparations of Dictionary
-* Downlaod some thesaurus and do ETL with simple java program
+* Downlaod some thesaurus and do ETL with a java program

 # 4.Guessing Strategy（Algorithm）
 1. Sort the words in dictionary.txt by length and put it into different arrays(2-dimensional array)